Catsuko/Morph/README.md

 2. Add the `IMorphTarget` interface to your MonoBehaviour and implemented the `Interpolate` method.
 3. Start a coroutine and call the morph using the direction you wish for it to play in, don't forget to specify a target for the morph.

-Below is a simple example of a morph that will move the target up 10 units:
+Below is a simple example of a morph that will move the target's position up 10 units:

 ```